 });

-After the transaction completes, you’ll have additional TIA in your Celestia address!
+Once the transaction is complete, you’ll have new TIA in your Celestia address!